systembolaget/Physical-computing-wireless-tutorial-13b-WiFi-and-MQTT-with-ESP32-Adafruit-IO-and-IFTTT/README.md

 # Physical computing wireless tutorial - WiFi and MQTT with ESP32, Adafruit IO and IFTTT

 Easy Arduino TX to cloud services.
-How to send and chart data with Adafruit IO and trigger tweets from a momentary switch button or other event
+How to publish and tweet       send and chart data with Adafruit IO and trigger tweets from a momentary switch button or other event

 ### Result